 Beech-Nut Peanut Butter The Youth's Companion: the Best of American Life in Fiction Fact and Comment, v.
 92, no. 46, November 14, 1918, p.
 613.

-“Peanut butter, the everyman staple, which contains neither butter nor nuts (peanuts are legumes), originated as a health food of the upper classes.
+In his New Yorker blog, "A Chunky History of Peanut Butter, in 2012, Michaud wrote, “Peanut butter, the everyman staple, which contains neither butter nor nuts (peanuts are legumes), originated as a health food of the upper classes.
 First created for sanitariums like John Harvey Kellogg’s Western Health Reform Institute, it satisfied the need for a protein-rich food that did not have to be chewed.
 Wealthy guests at those institutions popularized it among the well-heeled.
 But there were economic pressures to expand peanut-butter consumption more democratically.”
 [Michaud]

 Armours's Bouillon The Fra: a Journal of Affirmation, v.
 10, no. 4, January, 1913, p. xli.